Key takeaways:

 If a project deadline is moved up, you might have to find a way to expedite tasks.
 While this is not an optimal scenario, there are two ways to accomplish schedule compression within the CPM framework:

-• Crashing: This involves the allocation of additional resources (such as manpower or equipment) to critical activities in order to accelerate their completion.
+- Crashing: This involves the allocation of additional resources (such as manpower or equipment) to critical activities to accelerate their completion.
 Crashing often results in increased costs, so it’s important to let stakeholders know of any budget changes.

-CPM and the program evaluation and review technique (PERT) are valuable project management tools.
+CPM, the program evaluation and review technique (PERT), and Gantt charts are valuable project management tools.
 However, they each have distinct characteristics and are better suited to different types of projects.

 This makes PERT ideal for research and development projects or any other project with uncertain task durations.
 While both methods help in project planning and scheduling, PERT’s ability to handle uncertainty makes it more flexible in the face of potential changes or delays.
 The CPM’s focus on the critical path can make managing and controlling tasks critical to the project’s timeline easier.

-The choice between CPM and PERT should be based on the nature of your project and the level of certainty or uncertainty in task durations.
-Both methods offer valuable insights that can help drive project success.
+The choice between CPM, PERT, or Gantt charts should be based on the nature of your project and the level of certainty or uncertainty in task durations.

 CPM success stories

-This case study provides a practical example of the critical path method in action and illustrate its potential in managing large-scale, complex projects.
+This case study provides a practical example of the critical path method in action and illustrates its potential in managing large-scale, complex projects.

 The Hoover Dam

-The Hoover Dam, constructed between 1931 and 1936, is a testament to effective project management’s power.
+The Hoover Dam, constructed between 1931 and 1936, is a testament to the power of effective project management.
 While the critical path method hadn’t been formally defined yet, the principles of its essential algorithm were applied during the dam’s construction.

 The project had many activities, each with dependent tasks and timelines.
-The project managers had to coordinate these activities in such a way as to ensure the project was completed on time and within budget.
+The project managers had to coordinate these activities to ensure the project was completed on time and within budget.
 They effectively identified the project’s critical path, focusing resources and attention on the tasks that would cause the most significant delays if not completed on time.

 The Hoover Dam was completed two years ahead of schedule despite the project’s complexity.
 This early completion was primarily due to the effective use of what we now know as the critical path method, making it a compelling case study for successfully implementing this technique.